NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ```

 # Setup security in Seafile Web.
-Now we are almoste finished with our setup of the server and we will have a secure Seafile server.
+Now we are almost finished with our setup of the server and we will have a secure Seafile server.
 The last thing is to change a little regarding the security.
-Login to your Admin account to Seafile troug your browser.
+Login to your Admin account to Seafile trough your browser.
 Then go to:
 ```
  1. Click on profile picture in the upper right corner.